thinh2004/Pharos-Auto/README.md

 3. The bot runs indefinitely until stopped (Ctrl+C)
 4. All transactions use 0 gas price (testnet feature)
 5. The bot includes random delays between operations

-## Support 💬

-For issues or questions, please open an issue on GitHub.

-## Disclaimer ⚠️

-This software is provided "as is" without warranties.
-Use at your own risk.
-The developers are not responsible for any losses or issues caused by using this bot.

-## License 📄

-MIT License - See LICENSE file for details